llawliet11/github-actions-runner-docker/README.md

 - Use secrets management for sensitive values in production
 - Regularly update the runner version for security patches
 - Review and limit the permissions granted to the GitHub PAT

+## FAQ
+- Does the container take too long to start?
+Yeah, I'm a chill guy.